whatisnuclear/website/waste.md

 When a nucleus splits, most of the energy is released immediately and carried off by coolant to do useful work.
 However, energy continues to be released for thousands of years after the atom splits.
 This _afterglow heat_ is what makes nuclear waste hazardous.
-Unlike most toxic waste, the fact that nuclear waste becomes less toxic with time is quite unique.
+Unlike most toxic waste, nuclear waste becomes less toxic with time.

 <figure> <a href="/img/fission-energy.svg"><img
 src="/img/blank.png"